 The In-House challenge contains three (3) different challenge levels.
 The coach or teams choose which challenge level or levels they would like to attempt.
 Teams are encouraged to attempt more than one challenge level.
-The game elements for the challenge should then be built the game rules read and understood and the school/club/company should be registered on the WRO SA registration system.
+The game elements for the challenge should then be built the game rules read and understood and the school/club/company should be registered on the WRO SA registration system during the registration period.